This page documents the latest, unreleased version of Buildbot. For documentation for released versions, see http://buildbot.net/buildbot/docs.

 Buildbot's tests are under buildbot.test and, for the buildslave, buildslave.test.
 Tests for the slave are similar to the master, although in some cases helpful functionality on the master is not re-implemented on the slave.

 Tests are divided into a few suites:

-- Interface tests (buildbot.test.interface).
+- Interface tests are a special type of unit tests, and are found in the same directory and often the same file.
 In many cases, Buildbot has multiple implementations of the same interface -- at least one "real" implementation and a fake implementation used in unit testing.
 The interface tests ensure that these implementations all meet the same standards.
 This ensures consistency between implementations, and also ensures that the unit tests are testing against realistic fakes.